308.610.01 The Political Economy of Social Inequalities and Its Consequences for Health and Quality of Life

 - Class Times:

-Focuses on the economic and political causes for the growth of social inequalities in the U.S. and in the world and its consequences for health and quality of life.
-Emphasizes the increasing concentration of power and the way it appears in health and vital statistics.
+Focuses on the economic, financial, political, and social causes for the growth of social inequalities, in both developed and underdeveloped countries, and its consequences for health and quality of life.
+Emphasizes the analysis of public policies that have been developed by national and international agencies and how they have impacted the growth of those inequalities.
+Analyzes social class, race, and gender inequalities and their reproduction through national and international policies.
+Also emphasizes the increasing concentration of power and the way it appears in health and vital statistics.
 Requires active participation of the students in the discussion of the issues involved.
-Also discusses the classical works of Wilkinson, Kawachi, Kennedy, Muntaner, Shi, Navarro and others.

 - Learning Objectives:

 - Distinguish the difference between the globalization and regionalization of economies

 - Identify what changes are occurring in public health and social policies that are attributable to the process of globalization

 - Identify the causes of the recent growth in social inequalities